agnwinds/data/README.md

 ### Disk/Stellar Models

-To use put data/masterfile in your parameter file, e.g. data/model_kurucz91.
+To use put data/masterfile.ls in your parameter file, e.g. data/model_kurucz91.

-* model_kurucz91: Kurucz model atmospheres.
+* kurucz91.ls: Kurucz model atmospheres.
 Grid goes to 50,000K and log(g) = 5
-* kurucz_d14: Kurucz model atmospheres .
+* kurucz_d14.ls: Kurucz model atmospheres run through Synspec.
 Grid goes to 50,000K and log(g) = 5
-* tlusty_d14: TLUSTY model atmospheres.
-Grid goes to 50,000K and log(g) = 5
+* tlusty_d14.ls: TLUSTY model atmospheres.
+Grid goes to 130,000K and log(g) = 9
-* kur_tlusty_hybrid: Kurucz + TLUSTY hybrid model atmosphere's.
+* kur_tlusty_hybrid.ls: Kurucz + TLUSTY hybrid model atmosphere's.
 Current benchmark SA grid for accretion disk.
-* model_disk06: Disk 06 models
+* disk06.ls: Disk 06 models
-* model_lejeune: A set of stellar models from lejeune.
+* lejeune.ls: A set of stellar models from lejeune.
 Not yet used.
 Their advantage is that they go further into the IR than kurucz

 **Folders:** Masterfiles have same names as folders, except for the d14 and kur_tlusty_hybrid models which are contained in disk14 folder.